 - Airline checking my bag or not to check.
 All airlines have their own policy guiding them. as to how many bags can be checked or carried on for free.
 So I advice you consult your travel agent before carry your hand bag to avoid embarrassment of additional fees.

 - Come with snacks.
 Traveling abroad is fun, but eating in a foreign country can sometimes become a task especially when you dint use a traveling agent, because a travel agent can make a special order for you.
 Come with some snacks that will help keep you on until you find that perfect restaurant.

 - It has been proven over time that when you buy tickets now for places you know you want to visit or see.
 Buying in advance will help you to skip more lines, and find additional deals targeted toward you.

 - Get guidebooks.
 Guidebooks usually include maps, key words or phrases, and give you enough detail on certain sites that you won’t need to purchase the pamphlet at the venue.

 - Visit you Doctor along with your insurance carrier.
 Always be cautious of making sure that you have all the necessary vaccinations and make sure you renew all the important prescriptions.
 Also, confirm from your Health Insurance provider if your policies conforms to overseas standard for emergencies.
 If it doesn’t, and you want to include extra coverage, consider supplemental insurance.

 - Come with copies of your passport.
-If your passport gets stolen or misplaced you want to be convinced that you can still get back into the country, or be able to prove your nationality beyond every reasonable doubt.
+If your passport gets stolen or misplaced you want to be convinced that you can still get back

 - Drop a copy of your passport with your spouse or family member.
 For extra backup, if possible make an electronic copy you can store in your email account as well its always important.